ddiakopoulos/hiduino/README.md

 ## Quickstart

 The Github wiki contains a host of information on working with HIDUINO.
-HIDUINO can be flashed onto the ATmega (8u2/16u2) chip on the UNO, Mega2560 and Due.
+HIDUINO can be flashed onto the ATmega (8u2/16u2) chip on the UNO and Mega2560.
 Sketches cannot be bootloaded onto an Arduino while a HIDUINO firmware is loaded on the 8u2, so users can expect to switch between the default usbserial and HIDUINO firmwares regularly during development.
 The flashing process can be accomplished using an ISP (recommended) or through the DFU bootloader.

-If you are using the ISP method, an easier way of development is to flash the USB controller chip with HIDUINO just once.
-Then, in the Arduino IDE, you can select "Upload Using Programmer" and connect the ISP to the header block near the main chip.
-This means you can flash your new Arduino sketch from the IDE and never have to switch firmwares on the commandline.
-A major caveat of this method is that you can't debug values over serial.
+If using the ISP method, an easier way of development is to flash the USB controller chip with HIDUINO just once.
+Then, in the Arduino IDE, select  "Upload Using Programmer" and connect the ISP to the header block near the main chip.
+This means the Arduino sketch can be flashed from the IDE without commandline interaction via an ISP or DFU.
+While HIDUINO is loaded onto the USB controller, do not attempt Serial communication via Serial.print()/println(): this will interrupt MIDI serial stream on the USB controller.

 Flashing the HIDUINO_MIDI firmware located in the Compiled Firmwares directory: